Stephen T. Isaacs

 Gerald Chan, D.Sc.

 Dr. Gerald Chan has served on our board of directors since 2014.
 Dr. Chan co-founded the Morningside group, a private investment group with venture, private equity and property investments, in 1986.
 He has served as a member of the Global Advisory Council of the International Society for Stem Cell Research since 2008, the Global Advisory Council of Harvard University since 2012, the Dean’s Board of Advisors of the Harvard School of Public Health since 2011, the advisory boards of the Cold Spring Harbor Conferences Asia since 2008, the Johns Hopkins Nanjing Center since 2004 and the Columbia University Center for Radiological Research since 2010.
-Dr. Chan also has been a member of the board of directors of Hang Lung Group Limited since 1986.
+Dr. Chan also has been a member of the board of directors of Hang Lung Group Limited since 1986 and Apellis Pharmaceuticals, Inc. since 2013.
 Dr. Chan received his B.S. and M.S. degrees in engineering from the University of California, Los Angeles, and his Master’s degree in medical radiological physics and Doctor of Science degree in radiation biology from Harvard University.
 He did his post-doctoral training at the Dana-Farber Cancer Institute as a fellow of the Leukemia Society of America.

 William M. Greenman